KaiNorberg/PatchworkOS/README.md

 There are a few potential reasons for this, one is that PatchworkOS does not use a separate structure to manage virtual memory, instead it embeds metadata directly into the page tables, and since accessing a page table is just walking some pointers, its highly efficient, additionally it provides better caching since the page tables are likely already in the CPU cache.

 In the end we end up with a $O(1)$ complexity per page operation, or technically, since the algorithm for finding unmapped memory sections is $O(r)$ in the worst case where $r$ is the size of the address region to check in pages, having more memory allocated would potentially actually improve performance but only by a very small amount.
 We do of course get $O(n)$ complexity per allocation/mapping operation where $n$ is the number of pages.

+Note that as the number of pages increases we start to see less and less linear performance, this is most likely due to CPU cache saturation.

 For fun, we can throw the results into desmos to se that around $800$ to $900$ pages there is a "knee" in the curve.
 Saying that $x$ is the number of pages per iteration and $y$ is the time in milliseconds let us split the data into two sets.
 We can now perform linear regression which gives us
 ```math